What is Link Profile?

 - Semrush: Backlink Audit Tool

-BacklinksBacklinks are links from other websites that point to a page on your site.
-Google treats them as votes of confidence — the more high-quality backlinks a page earns, the more likely it is to rank higher in search results.
+Backlinks are links from other websites that point to a page on your site.
+Google treats them as votes of confidence.
+The more high-quality backlinks a.

-Domain AuthorityDomain Authority (DA) is a Moz metric predicting how likely a domain is to rank in search results.
-Learn how DA is calculated, what's a good score, and how to improve it.
+Domain Authority (DA) is a Moz metric predicting how likely a domain is to rank in search results.
+Learn how DA is calculated, what's a good score, and.

-Link BuildingLink building is the practice of getting other websites to link back to your site.
-These backlinks act as votes of confidence that tell Google your content is trustworthy and worth ranking higher in search results.
+Link building is the practice of getting other websites to link back to your site.
+These backlinks act as votes of confidence that tell Google your.

-Referring DomainA referring domain is a unique external website that contains at least one backlink pointing to your site — counted once regardless of how many individual links that domain sends you, making it a more reliable authority metric than raw backlink count.
+A referring domain is a unique external website that contains at least one backlink pointing to your site.
+Counted once regardless of how many individual.